TryGhost/algolia/packages/algolia-netlify/README.md

 ### Set up Algolia

-First step is to grap the API keys and Application ID from Algolia.
+First step is to grab the API keys and Application ID from Algolia.
 For the setup we need both, the "Search-Only API Key" as well as the "Admin API Key".

 The Admin API Key can either be the general one, or can be created just for this specific search index.